 - Arts and Theatre

-Ladies and gentlemen, Ticketbis is proud to present you with Premier League 2016 tickets, giving you the chance to watch some of the world's finest football teams as fight for that ever-desired Premer League trophy!
+Ladies and gentlemen, Ticketbis is proud to present you with Premier League 2016 tickets, giving you the chance to watch some of the world's finest football teams fight for that ever-desired Premer League trophy!
 So will this year's season see Leicester City continue their shocking run of success?
-Or will team's like Chelsea, Man United and Liverpool return to form?
+Or will teams like Chelsea, Man United and Liverpool return to form?
 With so much at stake, it makes sense that the Premier League stands as one of the world's most popular championships with good reason!

 From August through May, all twenty teams in the competition will play thirty eight matches each, which totals a whopping three hundred and eighty matches in a season.
 The clubs play each other twice, once at their home stadium and once at the opponents.
 The league is ranked according to a points system, as well as the amount of goals scored.
 The team with the highest amount of points at the end of the season is named champion.
 In cases where teams have the same amount of points, the winner is determined by the amount of goals scored and on goal difference.
 As the old saying goes, "winning isn't everything" and the fight to avoid relegation is just as hard fought.
 With each competition demoting the bottom three teams at the end of the season, hard fought battles to remain in the Premier League, can prove just as exciting, and likewise newly promoted teams (who've worked their hides off in the championship to get to the Premier League), are just as determined to stay in the competition!
 Suffice to say the Premier League 2016-2017 season is looking just as exciting.
 Take for example Burnley, Hull City and Middlesbrough who have been promoted to the Premier League, while this year's casualties stand with Norwich, Aston Villa and Newcastle whom have all been relegated!
 So get ready for another great season of football and get your Premier League tickets here at Ticketbis, in just a few simple clicks!

-Last year's stellar Premier League saw Leicester City climb from likely relegations to Premier League victors, and results from Arsenal, (surprisingly) Tottenham and Manchester City saw them finish respectively second, third and fourth place.
+Last year's stellar Premier League, otherwise known as the EPL, saw Leicester City climb from likely relegations to Premier League victors, and results from Arsenal, (surprisingly) Tottenham and Manchester City saw them finish respectively second, third and fourth place.
 As to football behemoths Chelsea, Manchester United and Liverpool we saw a much different story play out.
 Despite Chelsea's previous Premier League win, the club suffered a number of problems between a number of high-profile players and manager Jose Mourinho.
 In fact with pressure for the team to prove themselves in the European circuit and the team failing, it quickly became clear that Mourinho's days in Chelsea were numbered.
 In comparison Manchester United's team, under the leadership of Luis van Gaal demonstrated a fairly stable team, however with the team losing out in the Champions League group stage, and then again to Liverpool for advancement to the Europa League final, van Gaal was also shown the proverbial door, however it's not all bad as Manchester United did win the 2016 FA Cup title, with the match against Crystal Palace standing as the ultimate Swan song for van Gaal.
 And finally Liverpool's recent appointment of Jurgen Klopp remains under heavy scrutiny, with many already comparing his record to that of Brendan Rogers.
 The scrutiny comes from the team finishing below both West Ham and Southampton, (who in turn have actually demonstrated remarkable performance all-things-considered).
 As mentioned earlier, Liverpool did make it all the way to the 2016 Europa League final, however a grueling defeat against Sevilla sent the team packing.
-Suffice to say, there's alot riding on the Premier League 2016-2017, and with Mourinho now managing Man United, pressure on Klopp and Liverpool, Chelsea's need to find themselves and Leicester City defending a title, there's alot to count on!
+Suffice to say, there's a lot riding on the Premier League 2016-2017, and with Mourinho now managing Man United, pressure on Klopp and Liverpool, Chelsea's need to find themselves and Leicester City defending a title, there's a lot to count on!

 Yes, despite the ridiculous amount of money and time that goes into the clubs of the Premier League, it may surprise you to find that their managers actually have some of the shortest lifespans regarding their tenure.
 Since the introduction of Premier League's new format back in the early '90s, the time a manager has spent working for their team has dwindled, and as it stands the current average tenure of a Premier League manager has dropped to an incredibly daunting 1.29 years (or 473 days, to be precise).
 But why is it that British teams are constantly changing managers, and does frequently changing managers help or hinder a team?